SolutionsCloud/apidoc/docs/source/source.rst

          name:
            type: string
            description: New name of the user
+     constraints:
+        maxItems: 10

 Reference
 ^^^^^^^^^

-The object Reference defines a reference to a referenced object
+The object Reference defines a reference to a referenced object.
+Reference is the only one elements who does not have constraints.
+This constraints are defined in the refererenced item.

 * reference: Name of the reference
+* optional: A boolean indicating if the parameter is compulsory or optional.
+Default False.

 sample: